boversauros/react-projects/projects/tic-tac-toe/README.md

 - Interactive game board with clickable cells ✅
 - Real-time display of the winner ✅
-- Automatic detection of win/tie conditions and game over state ❌
+- Automatic detection of win/tie conditions and game over state ✅
-- Option to start a new game at any time ❌
+- Option to start a new game ✅

 ## Technologies Used